De Anza Youth Badminton Clinic – Frequently Asked Questions

 Our clinics are conducted in the De Anza College Gymnasium which is room PE 21 on campus maps (DA campus, PE Quad).
 If you park in the Stelling Parking Structure (Lot C) and enter the PE complex, you turn right and walk around the pool and you'll find the gym as the two-story structure on the right.

 What age groups do you train?

 We typically are training children who are attending 4th – 8th grade.
-The bulk of our beginners clinic attendance is typically younger, 4th- 6th grade ages and the advanced beginners and intermediates are frequently a little older.
-In Spring 2015, we shall add middle school and high school sessions to our clinics to accommodate our older students.
+The bulk of our beginners, advanced beginners and intermediates clinic attendance is typically younger.
+In Spring 2015, we added a middle school / high school sessions to our clinics to accommodate our older students.

 How are the sessions conducted?

 A lead coach, usually Coach Radu, will take the group through warm-ups and introduce skill-building exercise.
 Together with staff coaches (De Anza coaches and players) the class is directed through the exercise.
 The later part of the session is usually dedicated to free play to apply the skills being taught.
 We typically have an overall participant-to-coach ratio between 12-to-1 and 15-to-1.

 How can I tell if my child is an advanced beginner?